armanjindal/garden/content/digital-garden/Book Commentaries/4000 Weeks - Time Management For Mortals.md

 - WHY?
 	- Because the optimal time management strategy **promises** that you will take on more of these commitments.
 	- It's a delusional escape from the constraints of your time and energy.
-	- We much rather think this than confront the harsh and brutal indifferent limits of our existence.
+	- We much rather think this than confront the harsh, indifferent truth of our limited existence.

 "The more wonderful experiences you succeed in having, the more additional experiences you feel like you *could have* or *ought to have* on top of all the experiences you already have."